keneogu/Restaurant-page/README.md

 ### Prerequisites

-Node.js
+Text editor
+Get a browser like chrome or firefox in their recent versions Node.js
+Mode Package Manager

 ### Setup

 - Clone the repository in the folder of your choice:<br>
 - Install required dependencies `npm install`

 ### Usage